Wanted (2008 film): Casting

 Top to bottom: James McAvoy, Morgan Freeman, and Angelina Jolie star in the film as Wesley, Sloan and Fox, respectively.

-James McAvoy, who had screen-tested for the role early in 2006, was initially rejected because the studio was seeking an actor with conventional Hollywood leading man looks and physique.
+James McAvoy, who had screen-tested for the lead role early in 2006, was initially rejected because the studio was seeking an actor with conventional Hollywood leading man looks and physique.
 McAvoy was later recalled, being considered to be the "runt of the litter" among those who tested.
 According to McAvoy, "They [ultimately] wanted someone geeky."

 McAvoy was cast in the role in October 2006.

 The Scottish actor, who portrays an American in the film, worked out to improve his physique for the film's action scenes, and suffered several injuries during shooting which included a twisted ankle and an injured knee.

 Angelina Jolie was cast in March 2007, after screenwriter Dean Georgaris rewrote the screenplay to tailor the role of Fox for her.

 Mark Millar became much more enthusiastic about the project after learning that Jolie had accepted the role of Fox, saying "the only way they could have got a bigger star to play this role is if they'd hired Tom Cruise in drag."
 Jolie decided to make Fox seem "distant and unattainable" by having her silent in many scenes.
 She mentioned Clint Eastwood, who had recently directed her in the film Changeling, as a possible influence for this aspect of her performance.
 Furthermore, she asked for Fox to get killed, suggesting that "[i]f she was to find out she had killed people unjustly and was a part of something that wasn't fair, then she should take her own life."

 Although she had "13 known tattoos," she felt the need to add some temporary ink to that collection for her role in this film.

 Common became interested in the role of Gunsmith due to both the script and the prospect of working with McAvoy, Jolie, and Morgan Freeman.
 Common learned a great deal about firearms as preparation for the role, but said he is not a strong supporter of guns in real life.
 Konstantin Khabensky, who starred in Bekmambetov's Night Watch, was cast so that the director would have a familiar face around.
 British television veteran Marc Warren agreed to work in the film because he always wanted to be in a Hollywood blockbuster.
 Thomas Kretschmann originally intended to pick up the comic series after being cast, but Bekmambetov convinced him not to.
 Kretschmann said that he undertook "excessive gun training" to "make sure I look good and I look like I know what I'm doing".
 Kristen Hager originally auditioned for Fox, but accepted the role of Cathy, considering it "fun to play".